-Land managers responsible for planning, building, maintaining, or overseeing non-motorized and motorized recreational trails in Arizona were invited to complete an online survey focused on trail issues and management priorities.
+Land managers responsible for planning, building, maintaining, or overseeing non-motorized and motorized recreational trails in Arizona, including those on tribal land, were invited to complete an online survey focused on trail issues and management priorities.
 An email invitation to the 2025 Trails Plan Land Manager Survey (LMS) was sent on April 30, 2024, and the survey remained open through September 3, 2024.
-The distribution list included city and county parks and recreation departments, state and federal agencies (e.g., Arizona State Parks and Trails, Arizona Game and Fish Department, Arizona State Land Department, National Parks and Monuments, National Forests, the Bureau of Land Management, and National Wildlife Refuges), as well as tribal governments and related organizations.
+The distribution list included city and county parks and recreation departments, state and federal agencies (e.g., Arizona State Parks and Trails, Arizona Game and Fish Department, Arizona State Land Department, National Parks and Monuments, U.S. Forest Service, the Bureau of Land Management, and National Wildlife Refuges), as well as tribal governments, land managers and related organizations.